pkaf/pkaf.github.io/_pages/diary.md

 type: "diary"
 ---

-With the intention of sharing knowledge more widely—and, importantly, keeping a record for myself—I’m starting to jot down thoughts here.
+With the aim of sharing the daily amusements of a data scientist more broadly—and, importantly, keeping a personal record of progress—I’m beginning to jot down my thoughts here.

 My plan is to write at least three working days a week.